Nikitha1034/Application-Deployment-with-CI-CD/README.md

 # Jenkins CI/CD Pipeline Project

-This repository contains the implementation of a Continuous Integration and Continuous Delivery (CI/CD) pipeline for a Java-based web application using Jenkins, Docker, and AWS services.
+The repository contains the implementation of a Continuous Integration and Continuous Delivery (CI/CD) pipeline for a Java-based web application using Jenkins, Docker, and AWS services.
 The pipeline automates the build, test, and deployment processes, ensuring efficient and reliable software delivery.

 ## Key Features